 We have integrated the social media buttons of Twitter and LinkedIn (hereinafter: “providers”) in our online presence as links.
 These links will take you to our respective profile with these providers, enabling you to follow us there.
 Twitter is a service of Twitter International Company, One Cumberland Place, Fenian Street, Dublin 2, D02 AX07, Ireland.
 LinkedIn is a service of LinkedIn Ireland Unlimited Company, Wilton Place, Dublin 2, Ireland.

 For data protection reasons, we have decided to embed the social media buttons only as links to our respective profile with the provider.
 This means that no data concerning you will be transferred to the providers unless you click the respective button.
 However, as soon as you click the link that we have placed to our respective profile, you will be forwarded to the website of the provider.
 There, data are transferred to the respective provider.
-We have no influence on the potential transfer and collection of personal data by the providers.
+We have no influence on the potential transfer of personal data to and collection of personal data by the providers.
 We also have no knowledge of the individual purposes of such processing activities or their scope and duration of storage.
 Whether the providers perform any erasures, generate or assign profiles, or render data anonymous is not known to us either, and is not within our control.

-If you click the respective link on our website and are, simultaneously, logged in to the service of one of the above providers, such provider will directly assign the data collected during the visit of its website to your profile with such provider.
+If you click the respective link on our website and are, simultaneously, logged in to the service of one of the aforementioned providers, such provider will directly assign the data collected during the visit of its website to your profile with such provider.

-For further information on the purpose and scope of the collection and processing of data by the aforementioned providers, please refer to the data protection policy of these providers.
+For further information on the purpose and scope of the collection and processing of data by the aforementioned providers, please refer to the respective data protection policy of these providers.
 There, you will also find further information on your rights and how to adjust your settings to protect your privacy (https://twitter.com/en/privacy and https://www.linkedin.com/legal/privacy-policy?trk=uno-reg-guest-home-privacy-policy).
 The providers process your personal data also in the USA and have subjected themselves to the EU-US Privacy Shield.
 For further information please see https://www.privacyshield.gov.

-Please note that clicking the link to Twitter and, respectively, LinkedIn will cause you to leave the area of protection and responsibility of our website and that activating the link will lead to Twitter and, respectively, LinkedIn collecting and processing your data, which is not subject to our control.
+Please note that clicking the link to Twitter and, respectively, LinkedIn will cause you to leave the scope of protection and responsibility of our website and that activating the link will lead to Twitter and, respectively, LinkedIn collecting and processing your data, which is not subject to our control.

 5. Duration of the storage of personal data